 The cathedral on the left side of the photo opened in 1902, but its true history goes even further back.

 It was established as Sacred Heart Church in 1869.
-The first building opened in 1872 on Bryan and Ervay streets.
-And when it outgrew that modest structure, the cathedral was built on the current spot, on Ross Avenue and Pearl Street.
+A few years later, its first official building opened on Bryan and Ervay streets.
+When it outgrew that modest structure, the cathedral was built on its current spot, on Ross Avenue and Pearl Street.
 The Cathedral of the Sacred Heart was dedicated in 1902.

-In the 1970s, Sacred Heart and a nearby parish on Harwood Street, Our Lady of Guadalupe, merged, and the combined congregation made Sacred Heart its home.
+In the 1970s, Sacred Heart and Our Lady of Guadalupe on Harwood Street merged, and the combined congregation made Sacred Heart its home.
 Then in 1975, Sacred Heart was renamed Cathedral Santuario de Guadalupe — the Cathedral Shrine of Our Lady of Guadalupe, who is the patroness of the Americas and a prominent religious figure in Mexican identity.

-Also in the photo, in the background, you can see two towers in the middle of construction.
+In the background of the photo, you can see two towers in the middle of construction.
 The tower being built on the left is the JPMorgan Chase Tower.
-The fourth-tallest building in the city, the 55-story postmodern skyscraper helps define Dallas' distinctive skyline.
+The 55-story postmodern skyscraper is the fourth-tallest building in the city and helps define Dallas' distinctive skyline.
 The tower under construction on the right is the 2100 Ross Avenue building.
 The two towers are connected by a skywalk.

 Here is what the streetscape looks like today: